LosKamilos91/Conduit/README.md

 # Conduit
 The website is for testing purposes.
-This is a demonstration site where you can browse and write posts and add comments.
+This is a demonstration site where you can view and write posts and add comments.

 #### Tested site:
 ```